perofficial/02-Principal-Component-Analysis/README.md

 ## 🙏 Acknowledgments

 - Dr Andrés Hernández Gutiérrez for the comprehensive assignment guidelines
-- R.A.
-Fisher for the original Iris dataset
-- The scikit-learn development team for providing accessible ML tools
-- The Python scientific computing community

 ---

-**Note:** Remember to replace placeholder text (e.g., `Matteo Peroni`, `perofficial`) with your actual information before submission.

 ## ⭐ If you find this helpful, please star this repository!